sh123/esp32_loraprs/README.md

    - `cfg.EnableRepeater` set to `true` to enable packet repeater
    - `cfg.EnableBeacon` set to `true` to enable periodic beacons specified in `cfg.AprsRawBeacon` with period specified in `cfg.AprsRawBeaconPeriodMinutes` into RF and APRS-IS if `cfg.EnableRfToIs` is enabled
    - `cfg.LoraUseIsr` set to `true` to enable LoRa incoming packet handling using interrupts in continous RX mode suitable for speech data, otherwise set to `false` for single packet polling mode

+- GPS APRS BEACON
+   GPS PIN needs to be defined.
+Following are default T-Beam V1.0 PIN.
+   GPS_RX_PIN 34
+   GPS_TX_PIN 12
+  To use GPS location for APRS beacon, Set CFG_APRS_RAW_BKN to "" empty string.
+CFG_APRS_SYMBOL_FIRST and CFG_APRS_SYMBOL_SECOND are APRS symbols.
+Please refer to http://www.aprs.org/symbols/symbols-new.txt for all the symbols.
+CFG_APRS_COMMENTS will be the APRS Beacon comments.
+CFG_APRS_BEACONMINUTES will determine how frequently would the beacon be sent.
+The number is in minutes.
+  CFG_BEACON need to set to true to send beacons.
+Beacon will be sent regardless of Client mode or server mode.
+Beacon will be sent via RF.

 # Protocol Compatibility
 - Make sure LoRa sync word and other LoRa parameters match